Sendoso learning Hub

 - Corporate gifting: Sending gift baskets, eGifts, and swag bags to leads can differentiate your brand and drive leads to your company.
 Sendoso simplifies this through its gifting platform and services.
-It’s even found to generate as much as a 450% return on campaign investment.
+It’s even found to generate as much as a over 200% return on campaign investment.

 - Contests: Run different types of giveaways, sweepstakes, and photo contests to drive engagement and demand generation for your brand.
 Platforms like Wishpond enable you to create contests on social media, blogs, websites, and mobile apps.

 Businesses need to make money, and demand generation gives you the framework to continuously attract, convert, and track your target audience throughout their entire purchase cycle.
 You gain insight into what and who is needed to reach your target goals and identify relevant performance indicators.